stanford-cs324/winter2022/lectures/introduction.md

 $$p_{T=0}(\nl{cheese}) = 0, \quad\quad\quad p_{T=0}(\nl{mouse}) = 1$$

-Aside: Annealing is a reference to metallurgy, where hot materials are cooled gradually, and shows up in sampling and optimization algorithms such as simulated annealing.
+*Aside*: Annealing is a reference to metallurgy, where hot materials are cooled gradually, and shows up in sampling and optimization algorithms such as simulated annealing.

-Technical note: sampling iteratively with a temperature $$T$$ parameter applied to each conditional distribution $$p(x_i \mid x_{1:i-1})^{1/T}$$ is not equivalent (except when $$T = 1$$) to sampling from the annealed
+*Technical note*: sampling iteratively with a temperature $$T$$ parameter applied to each conditional distribution $$p(x_i \mid x_{1:i-1})^{1/T}$$ is not equivalent (except when $$T = 1$$) to sampling from the annealed